Healthy Homes Assessment Marewa

 Marewa Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Marewa and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory throughout Marewa and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records of their compliance with any Healthy Homes Standards that apply or will be applicable to an apartment rental.
+• Property managers and landlords must keep records of their conformance with any Healthy Homes Standard that apply or will be in force to your rental home.

 From 1 July 2021

-• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers must ensure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes